Photon-HDF5/photon-hdf5/docs/phdata.rst

 Setup group
 -----------

-The **/setup** group contains information about the measurement setup:
+The **/setup** group contains information about the measurement setup.
+The following 7 fields are mandatory:

 - **num_pixels**: (integer) total number of detector pixels.
 For example, for a single-spot 2-color smFRET measurement using 2 single-pixel SPADs as